Kinesiology (Exercise Science) - Bachelor of Science in Kinesiology

 2

-A Mathematics General Education course is required for the degree but students may need to take any prerequisites needed to enter the course of their choosing first.
+A Mathematics General Education course is required for the degree but students may need to take developmental mathematics to enter the course of their choosing.

 3